 Next up is Century Gothic.
 What a horrific travesty.
 It’s funny, because it’s basically the exact same thing as Futura, except no. Released in 1991 by Monotype, it falls deep into the uncanny valley of shittiness.

-Way back when I was at RDA, we were working on the release of the first Bioshock for 2k Games, and went over to their offices to check it out.
+Way back when I was at the now shuttered RDA, we were working on the release of the first Bioshock for 2k Games, and went over to their offices to check it out.
 Something about it really bugged me and I couldn’t quite put my finger on it.
 Eventually I realized that the game—which hinges on the discovery in the 1960s of a utopian underwater city from the 1940s—uses Century, designed in the 1990s, for in-game signage and packaging, clearly trying to evoke Futura.
 And it’s just not the same.

 Yep, nerdy.
 But it’s illustrative of why it’s important to sweat the details.
 The difference between iconic and apocalyptic can be millimeters.
 Or less.

 On the flip side, Brandon Grotesque is another geometric sans clearly influenced by Futura but instead of succumbing to the shortcomings of Century, it reimagines it and refreshes in a modern retelling.
 Many of the uppercase characters are close siblings, except for slightly rounded terminals.
 And the tail on that Q?
 Yes, please.

 Designed by Hannes von Döhren (another German!) for HvD and released in 2010, the bold is especially satisfying.

 (Self-pimp alert!)
 I used it to set the titles of my short, The Dead Drop.
 The lowered cross bar on the A classes up the mood a little, and the subtle radii on the terminals softens it, but it’s delicious in the same way that something set similarly in Futura would be.